cbrennanpoole/Qualitative-Self/README.md

-# C-Brennan-Poole-Portfolio-Project
+# The Quantified Self

+> A comprehensive view at the body of work that is C Brennan Poole.

 ---

 ## Mission
 ---

-> To create an efficient, simplistic, comprehensive applicant tracking system friendly process that's simple to adjust to specific positions and aesthetically pleasing for anyone who happens upon it.
+to create a truly meritocratic digital community that knows no bounds; understands the categorical labels and need for them in organizational behavior but doesn't apply them to himself or community, and to help create a sustainable, profitable business that future generations will look to.

 ---

 ## Work Summary
 ---
-.

 No # | Position | Employer | Physical Address | Start Date | End Date | (Promotion Y/N) | Contact
 ---|---|---|---|---|---|---|---